 Newtonian fluid: A rheological class wherein a fluid has no yield strength (cf. plastics), and deforms continuously (strain) with increasing stress, independent of viscosity.
 Water is the best known example.

-Non-rigid deformation: Deformation where there is change in size or shape of a body.
+Non-rigid body deformation: Deformation where there is change in size or shape of a body.
 Common examples are dilation (change in size) and distortion (changes in shape).
 Common examples of dilation are shrinkage during dehydration or compaction; and of distortion, squished fossils, or ooids that have become ellipsoidal.

 Normal fault: Steep faults (>45o where the foot wall (the wall under your feet) moves up relative to the hanging wall.
 It is the opposite of a reverse fault.